 Total on Wednesday, March 29, 2006 or in Serir Tibesti, Libya

 Total on Friday, August 1st, 2008 in China, Mongolia or Russia

 Total on Wednesday, July 22, 2009 in China or on Ishinomura-Kitaio Island, Japan

-Total on Sunday, July 11, 2010 on Easter Island, Chile or in French Polynesia
+Total on Sunday, July 11, 2010 on Easter Island, Chile, in French Polynesia or in Patagonia, Argentina

 Total on Wednesday, November 14, 2012 in Australia or in the Southern Pacific Ocean

 Hybrid on Sunday, November 3, 2013 in Kenya, Uganda, Ethiopia or Gabon